nicklev/BeatAssessment/README.md

 The above command will create a deployment and a Nodeport K8s service.
 **You will need internet access from your K8s cluster to download the image from Dockerhub.
-If you don't have internet connection then create an image to the locan Docker repository by running:**
+If you don't have internet connection then create an image to a local Docker repository by running:**
 `docker build -t nikosleventis/beatassessment:v0.6`

 ## Access the application